vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

 #### GitLab.com pipeline .pre job

-This job to establish aws cli connection from GitLab.com to the Amazon ECR
+This job is to establish aws cli connection from GitLab.com to the Amazon ECR

 ```